-The Local Authorities & Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020, allows authorities to conduct meetings and take decisions in ways other than face to face, so that decisions can still be made.
-As a result, virtual council and committee meetings have now been instigated to ensure transparency, maintain good governance and maintain principles of openness and accountability.
-Furthermore, this also allows access to the public and press via live streaming.
-The Council has developed a set of standard protocols for virtual meetings, in order to facilitate full Member engagement and public participation where appropriate.
-These protocols have been communicated to all Members.
+The Local Authorities & Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020, allowed authorities to conduct meetings and take decisions in ways other than face to face, so that decisions can still be made.
+As a result, virtual council and committee meetings were instigated to ensure transparency, maintain good governance and maintain principles of openness and accountability.
+Furthermore, this also allowed access to the public and press via live streaming.
+The Council developed a set of standard protocols for virtual meetings, in order to facilitate full Member engagement and public participation where appropriate.
+These protocols were communicated to all Members.